-The Effects Tab contains two separate effect sections: a Finisher multi-effect with modes that are optimized for that particular Virtual Pianist, and an Ambience section containing various delays and reverb effects, as well as interesting combinations of the two.
+The Effects Tab contains two separate effect modules: a Finisher multi-effect with creative sound design modes, and an Ambience section containing various delays and reverb effects, as well as interesting combinations of the two.
+Every Finisher and Ambience FX mode is always custom-tailored and optimized for each specific Virtual Pianist title!